 Clinical Data Standards Development & Implementation

-The Healthcare Information Technology (HIT) standards development process reflects a global effort led by Standards Development Organizations (SDOs).
-Representatives from governments, corporations, and non-profits meet weekly in workgroups to define healthcare data exchange formats.
-These meetings aim to reach consensus on clinical data design for clear, consistent communication between healthcare systems.
+The Healthcare Information Technology (HIT) standards development process is a global effort led by various Standards Development Organizations (SDOs).
+HL7 is the SDO organization that owns the FHIR Standard.
+Representatives from governments, corporations, and non-profits meet regularly in small focused workgroups to define healthcare data exchange formats.
+These meetings aim to reach consensus on clinical data design message structure conventions for clear, consistent communication between healthcare systems.
 Without standards, raw data in one provider’s system becomes unreadable to another, even using the same EHR software.

 Our team attends international SDO standards meetings on behalf of our clients.

-These global workgroups often meet weekly online and focus on areas like devices, vocabulary, care, documents, or immunizations.
+These global workgroups often meet weekly online and focus on areas like FHIR, medical devices, vocabulary, patient care, documents, or immunizations.
 Each quarter, members gather in person to advance development through collaboration.
+The workgroups propose improvements to the data standards regularly and the members vote on the changes to the standards.

 Like lawmakers, SDOs draft ballots detailing proposed data standard structures.